DexterMagnific/QSvgStyle/doc/source/qsvgstyle-engine.rst

 various widget elements, such as the size of the check boxes (remember that an SVG file is scalable by definition, and the size of an SVG element is meaningless).
 Again, this information in accessed dozens and dozens of times.
-QSvgStyle also caching to store these values when they are read for the first time.
+QSvgStyle also uses caching to store these values when they are read for the first time.

 .. _inheritance: